lirondos/lazaro/README.md

 * The dataset used to train the model behind the Observatory is the [COALAS corpus](https://github.com/lirondos/coalas>).

 ## Previous versions
-A previous version of the Observatorio ran on a CRF model and tracked 8 Spanish newspapers.
+A previous version of the Observatorio ran on a CRF model fed with handcrafted features and tracked 8 Spanish newspapers.
 * For the code of that old version see [``crf-aug2022`` branch](https://github.com/lirondos/lazaro/tree/crf-aug2022).
-* For the technical creation behind the Observatorio see my MS thesis [*Lázaro: An Extractor of Emergent Anglicisms in Spanish Newswire*](https://scholarworks.brandeis.edu/esploro/outputs/9923880179101921).
+* For the technical creation behind that first version of the Observatorio see my MS thesis [*Lázaro: An Extractor of Emergent Anglicisms in Spanish Newswire*](https://scholarworks.brandeis.edu/esploro/outputs/9923880179101921).

 ## Citation